Security on the Southern border

-Engineer teams from the Indiana National Guard and Texas National Guard construct and prepare new anti-climb barriers along the Southern border near McAllen, TX.
+Engineer teams from the Texas National Guard use heavy machinery to construct and place anti-climb barriers along the Southern border near Eagle Pass, TX.
 These barriers are a provide a critical deterrent against illegal immigration along the Southern border.

 |Date Taken: